KIPAC/Physics89L/docs/setup.md

 `git stash`

-This will move all of the changes that you have made to a backup area.
+This will move all of the changes that you have made to a backup area so they don't get overwritten when you get new files for the repository.

 `git pull`